pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 This is a criticism first leveled by Google during deliberations at the CA/B Forum.

 _So the whole premise for why there should be \*any\* UI treatment is predicated on 2.1.2 (2), which clearly spells out that EV is a marketing tool, wrapped in the guise of a security tool.
-I do not feel you can offer a more charitable read of that section &hellip; Literally the entire value proposition of EV reduces to “CAs want to sell billboards in the browser’s security UI”.
+I do not feel you can offer a more charitable read of that section … Literally the entire value proposition of EV reduces to “CAs want to sell billboards in the browser’s security UI”.
 And the fundamental point is that such UI is security critical – it’s the line of death between trustworthy and untrustworthy content._

 What Google’s rep just alluded to is a concept that is fairly sacrosanct to many in the browser community.
 [Eric Lawrence elaborates on in a blog post][1]: